mvolkmann/blog/src/swift/Xcode.md

 - run options including:

   - whether to run the app in a debug or release build configuration

-  - argument to be passed to the executable
+  - arguments to be passed to the executable

     TODO: Are these only boolean flags (present or not)?